kai687/sphinxawesome-theme/docs/how-to/using.md

 If you want to use plain characters, it's better to wrap them in a HTML `<span>` element.
 This way, the icon is only shown when you hover over the heading.
-You can also insert SVG icons (as you can see on these pages).
+You can also use SVG icons.

 Clicking any headerlink directly copies the URL to the clipboard.
 To revert to the default behavior, set the option {confval}`html_awesome_headerlinks` to `False`.

 ## Highlight placeholder text in code blocks

-To highlight text in code blocks, that users should replace with their own instances, you can add the {samp}`emphasize-text: {PLACEHOLDER}` option to the `code-block` directive.
+To highlight text in code blocks, add the {samp}`emphasize-text: {PLACEHOLDER}` option to the `code-block` directive.

 For example: